Ashraf Sinclair

-Ashraf Daniel bin Mohamad Sinclair (20 September 1979 – 18 February 2020) was a Malaysian former actor known for his role as Eddy in the 2005 film Gol & Gincu.
+Ashraf Daniel bin Mohamad Sinclair (18 September 1979 – 18 February 2020) was a Malaysian former actor known for his role as Eddy in the 2005 film Gol & Gincu.

 Background

-Sinclair was born to a pharmacist, Mohammed Anthony John Sinclair, who is British with Irish, English and Scottish ancestry, and Khadijah Abdul Rahman, who is of Malay, Javanese and Arab descent.
+Ashraf was born to a pharmacist, Mohammed Anthony John Sinclair, who is British with Irish, English and Scottish ancestry, and Khadijah Abdul Rahman, who is of Malay, Javanese and Arab descent.

 Career

-Sinclair began his career in 1997 as the second runner-up of the Hero Remaja men's pageant contest.
+Ashraf began his career in 1997 as the second runner-up of the Hero Remaja men's pageant contest.
 He later made his acting career debut in the 1998 Petronas commercial Kasut Gombak, along with Vanida Imran.
 He was also once a host of Box Office Now that was aired on ntv7.
 Later, he starred in shows such as Gol & Gincu The Series as well as Realiti which aired on 8TV.

-In 2017, Sinclair became a venture partner of 500 Startups, a global venture capital seed funder.
+In 2017, Ashraf became a venture partner of 500 Startups, a global venture capital seed funder.

 Personal life

-Sinclair was the eldest of three siblings, his sister is Aishah.
+Ashraf was the eldest of three siblings, his sister is Aishah.

-Sinclair married Indonesian singer Bunga Citra Lestari on 8 November 2008.
+Ashraf married Indonesian singer Bunga Citra Lestari on 8 November 2008.
 They met in 2007 in Malaysia, while he was hosting Beat TV and Lestari was promoting her album.
-Sinclair resided in Indonesia after his marriage.
+Ashraf resided in Indonesia after his marriage.
 The couple had one child.

 Death

-On 18 February 2020, Sinclair died of a heart attack at home and was brought to Metropolitan Medical Centre in Jakarta.
+On 18 February 2020, Ashraf died of a heart attack at home and was brought to Metropolitan Medical Centre in Jakarta.
 On the same day, his remains were buried in San Diego Hills, West Java.